Deltadahl/Image-Longitudinal/README.md

    conda env create -f environment.yaml
    ```

-   This will create a new Conda environment with all the necessary dependencies for running the Stable Diffusion model.
+   This will create a new Conda environment with the necessary dependencies for running the Stable Diffusion model.

 3. **Activate the Python Environment**: Before running the Stable Diffusion model, make sure to activate the newly created Python environment.
 Use the following command: